Navid200/xDrip/docs/Nightscout/update_nightscout.md

 If you proceed, you will see progress in the terminal for a while.
 Then, you will see no change in the terminal for 20 minutes.
 You need to be patient.

 After installation is complete, the virtual machine will reboot.
 Your terminal will show an error.
 This is expected.
 Wait a minute and Nightscout will come up.
-You can close the terminal.
+You can close the terminal now.
 <br/>
 <br/>